 Uber, the largest taxi service in the world, does not own a single vehicle.
 Netflix, the largest movie distributor in the world, does not own a single cinema.
 Airbnb, the largest real estate service in the world, does not own a single property.
-This is similar to how you can think about Amazon Private Label.
-It allows store owners to develop a brand without owning the manufacturing and logistics.
+You can think about Amazon Private Label in a similar way: it allows store owners to develop a brand without owning the manufacturing and logistics.

 Amazon is the largest ecommerce company in the world.
 They sell big-name brands along with private label products from small, growing businesses.
-However, they have started to create their own private label products which have begun to receive favored visibility for high-volume product search terms.
+However, they have also started to create their own private label products, which have begun to receive favored visibility for high-volume product search terms.

 What is a “Private Label Product” and what is “Amazon Private Label?”

 The idea of a private label product is simple.
 You purchase generic products that are already selling well and remarket them under your own packaging and branding.
 For example: if yoga mats are trending, you can private label a yoga mat and put your brand's logo on it.

 To create a private label product, all a merchant has to do is find an already existing product (ideally, one that's selling well) on Amazon and create a unique version of that product.
 Once a merchant contacts a manufacturer to create this product for them—preferably in bulk at a low cost—they can launch it on Amazon.